GoogleCloudPlatform/emblem/docs/tutorials/api.md

 ## Set GCP project

 In order to run the API, you'll need to use a new or existing [Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
-If you use an existing project, make sure it's configured to use Firestore as a database.
+If you use an existing project, make sure if Cloud Firestore is enabled it's in [Native Mode](https://cloud.google.com/datastore/docs/firestore-or-datastore).
 Even though the server code will run locally, the data will be in a project's Firestore database.

 1. You can quickly create a project by running the command below, where `$PROJECT_ID` is the name of your new project: